obiwanjacobi/Zsharp/docs/expressions/logical.md

 # Logical Expressions

 Logical expressions evaluate boolean values.
 They are implemented lazily and only access the right operand when the left operand not already determines the result.
-This is pretty typical optimization for the `and` and `or` operators.
+This is pretty typical optimization for the `or` operator.

 | Operator | Function
 |-------|------